ChosenGambit/PowerShell-Structure/README.md

 This is a basic structure for organizing a set of PowerShell modules, like a custom way to organize.

 - **/Modules** the place for prefixed modules to avoid naming collisions.
-Modules should be imported with prefix and only import modules from dependencies or global, this is the main set of modules for your scripts.
+Modules should be imported with prefix and only import modules from dependencies or global, this is the main set of modules.

 - **/Dependencies** when more than one module needs functionality it can be stored here.
 Dependencies can choose not to bother with naming conventions, to prevent naming collisions and be distinguishable.